codefellows-seattle-javascript-401n4/lab-11-express-and-mongo/README.md

         return db;
     });

-//run the following command to see the created note above from console.log
+//run the following command to see ALL created notes from console.log
-  $ node mongo-crub.js
+  $ node mongo-crud.js
 //should see the following in the mongo console
 //result with ok 1 means we inserted one document into the database `{result: { ok: 1, n: 1 },